MatthieuNEDELEC/MnemoChoice/README.md

 SHORTCUT = shortcut to use to launch the utility
 ```

-Laucnh the executable (currently only Windows is supported due to killing process concerns)
+Launch the executable (currently only Windows is supported due to killing process concerns)

 ## Contributing